 - Empire PPO (In-network and Out-of-network): The Empire Blue PPO Plan option gives you maximum flexibility each time you require medical services.
 You have direct access to providers without referrals.
 You may choose in-network or out-of-network providers each time you need care, although your savings will be greater in-network.

 Prescription Drug (included in Medical Plan)

 The Prescription Drug plan covers generic and brand-name medications at local pharmacy after a copayment.
-At the Winthrop Hospital Pharmacy, formulary medications are covered at no cost for the employee and at a discounted rate for eligible dependents.
+At the NYU Winthrop Hospital Pharmacy, formulary medications are covered at no cost for the employee and at a discounted rate for eligible dependents.

 Vision coverage is available through Blue View Vision.
 Features of the Blue View Vision program include annual eye exams, eyeglass lenses or contacts every 12 months and eyeglass frames every 24 months.
 You have a choice of using participating or non-participating providers, although your savings will be greater when you use participating providers.